callidaria/stroemungsabriss/README.md

 ## v0.0.7 DEV

 ### optimizations:
+- renderer usage, management and implementation. everything is now using the same system
 - memory optimizations across the board, avoiding misinformed vector usage decisions
 - global coordinate system, no more recalculation of 2D camera
 - bitwise operations replacing some division and modulo operators